bovem/bovem.github.io/content/posts/dsa/product-except-self/index.md

 author: "Avnish"
 title: "Building a Product Array without the Element Itself"
 date: "2023-10-28"
-description: "Implementing a productExceptSelf function that returns an array of products of all the elements without the element at same index in input array"
+description: "Implementing a productExceptSelf function that returns an array of products of all the elements without the element at the same index in input array"
 tags: ["data-structures", "arrays", "go", "neetcode-150", "leetcode-medium"]
 categories: ["Data Structures"]
 series: ["Data Structures and Algorithms"]